Everything You Need to Know About the HCC Risk Adjustment Models

 How does the CMS HCC Risk Adjustment Model work?

-The RAF score for both models is based on a combination of demographic data and diagnoses identified by ICD-10 codes.
+The RAF score for both models uses a combination of demographic data and diagnoses identified by ICD-10 codes.
 Demographics include the person’s age, gender, and, for the CMS-HCC model, the place of residence (in a community or skilled nursing facility), and Medicare and/or Medicaid enrollment.

 Furthermore, within the CMS-HCC risk adjustment model, there are two risk segments – the community model and the institutional model (Advance Notice of Methodological Changes for Calendar Year (CY) 2020 for the Medicare Advantage (MA) CMS-HCC Risk Adjustment Model).
-The community model is used for the majority of Medicare beneficiaries.
+Medicare utilizes the community model to provide coverage for the majority of its beneficiaries.
 In contrast, the institutional model covers individuals who have lived in nursing homes and assisted living facilities for an extended period.

 • Atrial Fibrillation